-The Group has neither owned vehicles nor any stationary sources that require fuel consumption, hence there were no Scope 1 GHG emissions.
-The major source of the Group's GHG emissions was generated from purchased electricity (Scope 2).
-During the Reporting Year, the Group has set a target to conduct annual activities to raise awareness of GHG emission reduction among employees from the financial year ending 31 March 2023 ("FY2023") onwards.
-Also, we have actively adopted energy conservation measures and initiatives which are described in the section headed "Energy Management" under aspect A2, in order to reduce GHG emissions during operation.
+The Group has neither owned vehicles nor any stationary sources that require fuel consumption, hence there were no direct GHG emissions (Scope 1).
+The major source of the Group's GHG emissions was generated from purchased electricity, which is energy indirect GHG emissions (Scope 2).
+During FY2022, the Group has set a target to conduct annual activity to raise awareness of GHG emissions reduction among employees in FY2023.
+During the Reporting Year, the Group conducted a "light-off" activity to turn off the light in the offices during lunch hours on 26 March 2023 in response to Earth Hour in order to raise employees' awareness of energy saving and reducing GHG emissions from energy consumption.
+The Group will strive to achieve the target of conducting at least one activity related to GHG emissions reduction in the financial year ending 31 March 2024 ("FY2024").
+Also, we have actively adopted energy conservation measures and initiatives which are described in the section headed "Energy Management", in order to reduce GHG emissions during operations.

-During the Reporting Year, the Group's GHG emissions intensity has increased significantly from approximately $0.12~\rm tCO_2$ e per million HK\$ revenue in FY2021 to approximately $0.24~\rm tCO_2$ e per million HK\$ revenue.
+During the Reporting Year, the Group's GHG emissions intensity increased significantly from approximately $0.24~tCO_2$ e per million HK\$ revenue in FY2022 to approximately $0.32~tCO_2$ e per million HK\$ revenue.
 This was mainly due to the expansion of reporting scope.
 The Group's GHG emissions performance were as follows:

-Indicator 1 Unit FY2022 FY2021
+Indicator 1 Unit FY2023 FY2022

-Direct GHG emissions (Scope 1) tCO 2 e

-Energy indirect GHG emissions (Scope 2) tCO 2 e 166.13 63.31
+Energy indirect GHG emissions (Scope 2) Total GHG emissions (Scope 2) Intensity tCO 2 e 286.59 166.13

-Total GHG emissions (Scope 1 and 2) tCO 2 e 166.13 63.31
+tCO 2 e 286.59 166.13

-Intensity

-Per employee 2 tCO 2 e/employee 0.18 0.70
+Per employee 2 Per total floor area 3 Per million HK\$ revenue 4 tCO 2 e/employee 0.29 0.18

-Per total floor area 3 tCO 2 e/m 2 0.04 0.08
+tCO 2 e/m 2 0.05 0.04

-Per million HK\$ revenue 4 tCO 2 e/million HK\$ revenue 0.24 0.12
+tCO 2 e/million HK\$ revenue 0.32 0.24